Postmark is retiring credits on July 1, 2023

 No, we currently offer monthly subscription plans only.
 We’ve heard from a number of folks that an annual option would be beneficial, and it is something we’re actively considering.

-I need help choosing a plan.
+Can I get help choosing a subscription?

 No problem!
 Contact us and we’ll help fit you into the best plan based on your sending volume.